maxio-com/stoplight-platform-developer-docs/README.md

 ### Development

-If you are a Chargify developer and need to make changes to the API documentation, please refer to our internal documentation on Stoplight Studio.
+If you are a Chargify developer and need to make changes to the Developer documentation, please refer to our internal documentation on Stoplight Studio.